The Geometry of Information

 Added:

 All of statistical inference boils down to looking at data through the lens of a model and trying to learn something about the world from it.
-But how much can the data actually tell us?
-How do we know whether our observations contain meaningful information about the particular parameter we care about — the one tied to the effect we’re trying to estimate?
+But how much can the data actually tell reveal about latent structural parameters that govern the data generating process?
+This is crucial, since estimation of cause and effect often relies on uncovering the value of these parameters.

 Fisher information provides a precise answer to these questions.
 It quantifies the amount of information that data carry about a quantity of interest, like a parameter in a model.
 In doing so, it reveals the very geometry underlying the process of inference: how clearly the data can distinguish between nearby hypotheses.